 First, go easy on yourself.
 If your manuscript contains giant plot holes, but you’re short of 3,500 hours or one million words, remember that no one expects you to be an instant Charles Dickens.
 Hang onto the hope that once you’ve met your quota, your writing will be publishable or nearly there.

 Second, don’t obsess over one story as if it’s your only masterpiece.
-That could stint your growth.
+That could stunt your growth.
 You brainstormed one brilliant idea, so you’re capable of more.
 If you write a few (or multiple) books to exercise your imagination, that’s okay.
 Skill shapes rough material into an exceptional story, and once you’ve seasoned yourself through practice, you can always return to revise old drafts.

 Lastly, these word and hour tallies are actually guidelines, not rules.
 You and the experts you team up with will have to evaluate your writing quality.
 Let’s explore how to navigate that labyrinth.